 - Buds grown in soil without added nutrients tend to have a stronger smell than buds grown with liquid nutrients like in a hydroponic setup (though if you’re trying to keep things low odor this might be a benefit).

 - Unless you protect your roots by using the right supplements and equipment, your plants may struggle with root rot.
 Luckily if you follow the steps in this tutorial you don’t need to worry about root rot killing your plants!

 Hydro is a no-brainer for me.
 Whenever I go back to a hand-watered grow like coco coir, I am always surprised by how much extra time it takes to water plants and remove the runoff.
-The most intimidating part of hydro is just getting started – after that it's actually really easy to take care of your plants.
-In my opinion hydro far easier and less time consuming than growing in soil or coco coir once you're set up.
+The most intimidating part of hydro is just getting started – after that it’s actually really easy to take care of your plants.
+In my opinion, hydro is far easier and less time consuming than growing in soil or coco coir once you’re set up.
 If you are interested in hydro, go for it!
 If you follow this tutorial you will succeed!